raspberrypi/documentation/installation/installing-images/README.md

 You may need to unzip `.zip` downloads to get the image file (`.img`) to write to your SD card.

-**Note**: the Raspbian with Raspberry Pi Desktop image contained in the ZIP archive is over 4GB in size and uses the [ZIP64](https://en.wikipedia.org/wiki/Zip_%28file_format%29#ZIP64) format.
+**Note**: the Raspberry Pi OS with Raspberry Pi Desktop image contained in the ZIP archive is over 4GB in size and uses the [ZIP64](https://en.wikipedia.org/wiki/Zip_%28file_format%29#ZIP64) format.
 To uncompress the archive, a unzip tool that supports ZIP64 is required.
 The following zip tools support ZIP64:

 - [7-Zip](http://www.7-zip.org/) (Windows)
 - [The Unarchiver](http://unarchiver.c3.cx/unarchiver) (Mac)